Perfect points on genus one curves and consequences for supersingular K3 surfaces: The non -Frobenius split locus in

 By Corollary \ref{cor:codim-case-13}, the locus in $\A^n$ parametrizing polynomials $P$ such that $P^{\frac{p^{2e}-1}{12}}$ is not $p^{2e}$-split for some $e$ is an ascending union of closed subschemes of codimension at least $B$.
 The preimage of this locus in $\Poly^{ab\neq 0}[\bPhi]$ is exactly equal to the preimage of the locus in $\WeierstrassData^{-2,ab\neq 0}[\bPhi]$ parametrizing fibrations that are not $2e$-Frobenius split for some $e$.
 By Lemma \ref{lem:level lowering}, a fibration is not $2e$-Frobenius split for some $e$ if and only if it is not $\infty$-Frobenius split. \end{proof}

-Given a configuration $\bPhi$ of additive fibers, the integer $B$ can be easily computed.
+Given a configuration $\bPhi$ of additive fibers, the integer $B+\zeta(\bPhi)$ can be easily computed.
 We will show that, in almost all cases, this codimension is at least 13 (the remaining cases will be dealt with separately below).
 To reduce the necessary computations, we first observe that certain configurations can never contain non $\infty$-Frobenius split fibrations.
-Indeed, suppose that $v(\bPhi)\leq 12$.
-For any fibration $f$ with additive fiber configuration $\bPhi$ and any $e>0$ we have
+For example, suppose that $f$ is a fibration in $\WeierstrassData^{-2}$ realizing $\bPhi$ such that $\deg(\FT(f))\leq 12$.
+For every $e>0$ we have

 By Proposition \ref{prop:frob-split}, this divisor is $p^{2e}$-split.
-Therefore, by Proposition \ref{prop:cohoinj} (2) $f$ is $\infty$-Frobenius split.
+Therefore, by Proposition \ref{prop:cohoinj}(2) $f$ is $\infty$-Frobenius split.
 In fact, something slightly stronger is true.
-Suppose that $\bPhi=(\Phi_1,\ldots,\Phi_n)$, and that $v(\Phi_1)$ is maximal among all of the $v(\Phi_i)$ (but there could be multiple fibers realizing the maximum).